-Fencing in property around boundary lines will not be permitted.
+PERIMETER AND/OR BOUNDARY FENCING IS NOT ALLOWED .
 Any proposed fences and walls must be in compliance with the appropriate CC&Rs, specific to the neighborhood.
-The placement of walls and fences shall respect existing land forms and pedestrian access, follow existing contour vegetation, and integrate with existing structural massing.
+The placement of walls and fences shall respect existing land-forms and pedestrian access, follow existing contour vegetation, and integrate with existing structural massing.
 Fence and wall designs shall harmonize with the site and buildings in both scale and appearance.
 No walls or fences, whether adjacent to buildings or separated from them, shall exceed six feet in height.
 Fencing shall be low and unobtrusive, except in the case of walls and fences to screen service areas to provide privacy.
+Walls and fences must attach to the home and compliment materials and colors.
 The designs for such walls and fences are subject to review by the SPDRC.
-Acceptable materials for walls and fences include textured concrete, stone, stone-faced concrete and wood.
+Acceptable materials for walls and fences include stone, stone-faced concrete and wood.
 Walls and fences used to screen utility and maintenance structures, play areas, storage, parking or other features shall match the exterior finish of any structure with which they are in contact.
+Chain link fences are not permitted.
 Designs for walls and fences are subject to review and approval by the SPDRC.